OSVTAC/project-recommendations/pages/recommendations.md

 **Description.** This is a software component to let one "reverse engineer" structured ballot layout data from existing paper ballots from another vendor.
-This component may be needed during a possible interim phase in which open-source components are used for scanning and interpreting ballots that are generated by a different vendor (i.e. the City's vendor during the time when the open-source system is being developed).
+This component may be needed during a possible interim phase in which open source components are used for scanning and interpreting ballots that are generated by a different vendor (i.e. the City's vendor during the time when the open source system is being developed).
 This component will be needed if that vendor is not able to provide structured ballot layout data along with the paper ballots.
 It is likely that this component will not be completely automated, but rather will be semi-automated.